 I never purchased a gun out of fear, the kind of fear that Wayne LaPierre, the executive vice-president of the NRA, peddles every day.

 Now, as our gun-makers worry that people like me are walking away from their guns—and we are—they're looking for another kind of customer.
-The sales numbers for the guns I know, the traditional hunting firearms, are down, way down, and will continue to descend, according to market prognosticators, while the sales for assault weapons are up, and will continue to climb, according to the same prognosticators.
+The sales numbers for the guns I know, the traditional hunting firearms, are down, way down, and will continue to descend, according to the market prognosticators, while the sales for assault weapons are up, and will continue to climb, according to the same prognosticators.

 So the current weapons-market has changed dramatically, and the new customers, the arms exhibitionists, don't interest me.
 This is nothing more or less than capitalism at work.
 If sales for the Browning Sweet Sixteen drop, how about creating a new market for the Colt M4 carbine?

 Besides, the NRA knows what it's doing.
 The organization has "targeted" a potentially violent and already angry faction of Americans for these weapons, and has set out to convince them that they are under attack: from gangs, hurricanes, tornadoes, federal agents, black helicopters, immigrants, and European-style debt riots—LaPierre's phrase, not mine.

 As one of my friends recently told me: in the arms industry now, it's all about military-chic.
 Camo + assault-style weaponry = money.